richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

   _Note: I am not investing the time for this demonstration, but Key Vault should be used for, at least {CLIENT SECRET}_

-### Step 6: "Function1.cs" Logic, Iterate Subscriptions and Resource Groups
+### Step 6: "Function1.cs" Logic, Iterate Subscriptions

 * Continue on the "Function1.cs" tab

   <img src="https://user-images.githubusercontent.com/44923999/201754332-89dde712-8696-4a4e-8552-775f7a0a3255.png" width="800" title="Snipped: November 14, 2022" />

 * Add the following code at the top: